matowens/ng-notify/README.md

 #####Custom Themes

 Creating a custom theme will allow you to build an entirely new spectrum of notification messages utilizing the existing notification types.
 To create a new theme, use the `addTheme` method.
-The first param is the *id* you'll use to reference your new theme.
+The first param is the *name* you'll use to reference your new theme.
 The second param is the *class* you'll use to style your new theme's notification types.

     ngNotify.addTheme('newTheme', 'my-new-theme');

-Now you can activate your new theme via the config method.
+Now you can activate your new theme via the config method, using the name you previously assigned to it.

     ngNotify.config({
         theme: 'newTheme'